jalessandrelli/jalessandrelli.github.io/readings.md

 - Friday, 4/24 @ Omaha, NE (details TBA)

+- Friday, 7/1 @ the [Studio One Reading Series](https://studioonereadingseries.blogspot.com/), Oakland, CA, with other readers TBA

+- Monday, 7/22 @ the [Sacramento Poetry Center](http://www.sacramentopoetrycenter.com/), Sacramento, CA, with other readers TBA

 **Deceased readings and events:**

 - ~~Sunday, 12/1/19 @ Powell's Books, Portland, OR, with Dao Strom and Danielle Frandina~~